zd333/electro_bot/README.md

 ## Connect to remote Postgre

-Staging: `flyctl proxy 5433 -a pg-electro-bot-stg`, production: `flyctl proxy 5433 -a pg-electro-bot`.
+Staging: `fly proxy 5433 -a pg-electro-bot-stg`, production: `fly proxy 5433 -a pg-electro-bot`.

 ## Deploy